VortexExpansion/Quiz-app/README.md

 An app which generates random 10 quiz questions from a JSON API.

-Implemented CardStackViewer which allows swipe like feature of instagram.
+Implemented CardStackViewer which allows swipe like feature of Tinder.